GoogleCloudPlatform/istio-samples/internal-load-balancer/README.md

 Hello World! /
 ```

+This request just went from your GCE instance, to the Istio ILB Gateway, then to the `helloserver` Service inside the Istio mesh.

 Notice that if you try to execute the same `curl` request on your local machine, you will time out -- this because the ILB Gateway is only exposed from within your GCP project's private VPC network.

 ## 9 - Observe changes to the service graph

-Re-open the Kiali service graph in the browser -- now notice how the ilb-gateway is also now service traffic for `helloserver`.
+Re-open the Kiali service graph in the browser -- now notice how the ilb-gateway is also now serving traffic for `helloserver`.

 ![service-graph](screenshots/ilb-graph.png)